Ahmed-M-AbuHajjar/students-dashboard/README.md

 - Dashboard is rendered only to logged-in users.
 - Authentication: Users can log in without credentials, and only logged-in users can access the dashboard.
 - Responsive Design: The application is designed to work seamlessly across various devices and screen sizes.
-- Reusable Components: Utilize reusable components to maintain consistency and improve maintainability.
+- Reusable Components: Reusable components were used to maintain consistency and improve maintainability.
 - Material UI: Consistent styling is achieved using Material UI components.
 - Internationalization (i18n): The application is prepared for future translation using i10n concepts and packages.
-- Testing: Extensive unit and integration tests ensure the reliability of the codebase.
+- Testing: Extensive unit and integration tests were used to ensure the reliability of the codebase.
-- Customization: Developers have the freedom to customize colors and fonts according to their preferences.

 **Backend Part:**
-- Web Services: Create endpoints for retrieving announcement and quiz data.
+- Web Services: Endpoints were created for retrieving announcement and quiz data.
-- CRUD Operations: Implement CRUD operations for announcements and quizzes.
+- CRUD Operations: Implemented CRUD operations for announcements and quizzes.

 ### Setup Process